FIVE AND A HALF DAY KITCHEN MIRACLE PROGRAMME

 A tall order?

-Not really, because there will be just eight students on each course and plenty of extra kitchen staff – so a week with no washing up!
+Not really, because there will be just 6 students on each course and plenty of extra kitchen staff – so a week with no washing up!
 To use a bit of management gobbledygook, this course is ‘results driven’.
-I have been running this course now for ten years and all the students are so amazed with what they have learnt, the confidence they have gained and the relaxed approach they now have to cooking.
+I have been running this course now for 12 years and all the students are so amazed with what they have learnt, the confidence they have gained and the relaxed approach they now have to cooking.

 Why have I called it the Five and a half Day Kitchen Miracle Programme?